Health Services Delivery

 Theme Lead – Rose Galvin

-Dr Rose Galvin is a Senior Lecturer in the School of Allied Health at the University of Limerick (UL).
-Dr Galvin’s main research interests are in the identification and management of adverse events in older adults, in particular at the primary secondary care interface.
+Prof. Rose Galvin is a Senior Lecturer in the School of Allied Health at the University of Limerick (UL).
+Prof. Galvin’s main research interests are in the identification and management of adverse events in older adults, in particular at the primary secondary care interface.
 In addition, she is involved in medicine management studies of older adults, particularly in relation to inappropriate prescribing.
 Rose also has an interest in the development and evaluation of primary care based interventions for those with neurological conditions including stroke and MS. Rose is a founding member of the HRI funded UL Centre for Ageing Research (UL-CARE) and is the Vice President of the Irish Gerontological Society.
 Rose is a fellow on the International Primary Care Research Leadership Programme (2014-present) hosted by the University of Oxford.

 Rose’s research on the identification of older adults at risk of adverse outcomes following an index visit to the Emergency Department (ED) is funded by the HRB through the Investigator Led Project awards (2018-2021).
 Her research on the prevention and management of adverse outcomes among older adults in the ED and in primary care is funded through the HRB RCQPS awards (2018-2020) and the HRB Collaborative Doctoral Awards (2018-2022).